Namibia, Republic of

 Tax audit process

-The tax audit process is a discretionary process instituted by Inland Revenue.
-Inland Revenue will inspect the validity of invoices and whether such expenses are deductible for tax purposes.
+The tax audit process is a discretionary process instituted by the Namibian Revenue Agency. the Namibian Revenue Agency will inspect the validity of invoices and whether such expenses are deductible for tax purposes.

 Generally, income tax audits are initiated on amounts being refunded to taxpayers, with the focus being on high-value refunds.